benyamindsmith/ig.degree.betweenness/proposed_method.md

 This algorithm:

-1. Works only with indirected networks.
+1. Works only with undirected networks.
 2. Works only with named nodes.
 3. Datasets like `igraphdata`'s "karate" and "yeast" datasets work